wpcampus/wpcampus-pantheon/README.md

 After you've tested the dev environment to ensure the updates didn't create issues, you will then have to commit the code updates to the site's TEST and PROD environments.

-#### Committing code to TEST and PROD
+#### Deploying code to TEST and PROD

+You can only commit code to the dev environment.
+Once tested on dev, you then deploy the code to the TEST and PROD environments.

-You can commit the code changes inside the Pantheon Dashboard or through the Terminus CLI.
+You can deploy inside the Pantheon Dashboard or through the Terminus CLI.

-Run the following command to deploy code changes to a specific environment:
+Run the following command to deploy:

 ```
-bash code-deploy.sh [site name] [environment] "[deploy note]"
+bash code-deploy.sh [site name] [test|live] "[deploy note]"
 ```

-Replace `[environment]` with the environment name: `dev`, `test`, or `live`.

 Replace `[deploy note]` with a note describing the deploy.
 Be sure to keep the message in quotes.